HashanP/blueheart/README.md

 # blueheart
-A HTTP Terminal for Linux/OS X

-This is a simple web server, that provides web-based shell access to a computer system.
-The client-side uses the [xterm.js](sourcelair/xterm.js) terminal emulator.
-Communication between client-side and server-side is by Socket.IO.
-I've configured it to invoke `/bin/login`.
-This means users will have to authenticate first, before gaining access to a shell.
+This is a simple web-based IDE.
+I use it to teach Haskell, at my school's [Algorithms Society](https://asociety.xyz).
+It started out as a web-based terminal, essentially SSH over HTTPS, but then I added a React-based IDE-style frontend, similar to Cloud9.
+At the moment it uses Docker containers, to run Haskell code in GHCI securely.